nandinichat/Easy-Mart-web/README.md

-# Complete UI for Ecommerce app
+# Complete UI for Ecommerce app using fakestore API